 Staging at Chamberlain's of London

 UPDATE: Andrew Jones left his position as executive chefs in December 2018.
-Chamberlain’s of London are yet to announce his replacement.
+Chamberlain’s of London are yet to announce his permanent replacement.

 My stage at Chamberlain’s of London was a real confidence booster.
 Having already staged at both Fera at Claridge’s and Alyn Williams, I had learned that faith in your own skills is a very real obstacle, especially for a stagiaire.